Skip to content

 Provenance panel

 The Provenance sidebar panel starts with a lazy index of opened files, then updates as files are opened or edited.
-Use Analyze Workspace to run a full scan and collect workspace-wide metrics: files with provenance, AI vs human authorship split, estimated annotated code lines, and do-not-change counts.
-Use the search icon to filter by ticket ID, system, author, or reason text.
-Click any entry to jump to that line.
+Use Analyze Workspace to run a full scan and collect workspace-wide metrics: files with provenance, AI vs human authorship split, estimated annotated code lines, do-not-change counts, and guard region density.

 Explorer badges